JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 author: jorge
 ---

-About how to paint to Canvas in Flutter, and how to use it to create our own circled progress loader around a Material Design FloatingActionButton.
+I start this Flutter series writing about how to paint to Canvas in Flutter, and how to use it to create our own circled progress loader around a FloatingActionButton ✨

-You know, Murcia's Cathedral is beautiful, you should come to visit me at some point and enjoy it by yourself 😊.
-Now let's jump into Flutter!

 ### Canvas

 Flutter [provides support for painting to canvas](https://api.flutter.dev/flutter/dart-ui/Canvas-class.html), as almost every other framework that has a rendering side.
 There are some very didactic posts written by [@NieBin](https://medium.com/@niebin312) [available in this repo](https://github.com/FlutterOpen/flutter-canvas) that were enlightening for me.
 Take a look if you're interested in custom painting in Flutter.

 Overall, and if you come from Android like me, you'll might not find many new features into the Flutter `Paint` and `Canvas`, but that doesn't mean they're not powerful.
 They're as powerful as their Android counterparts.
 Actually almost any existing Android code for painting to Canvas might be easily translatable almost 1 to 1 to Flutter.
+So you can port all your old custom views!

 ### The problem